TwigGlenn4/BHS/README.md

 This repository contains the server files for running a Blockheads multiplayer server.

+   **Warning:** Running `curl` to bash scripts from the internet can be risky.
+It's always recommended to review the code before executing it to ensure it is safe and does not contain any malicious content.

 ## Installation

 Follow the instructions below to install and set up the Blockheads server on your system.